jmuehlig/perf-cpp/docs/counters.md

 # Built-in and Hardware-specific Performance Events

-Each generation of CPUs introduces its own unique performance events.
+Modern CPUs introduce unique performance events with each new generation.
-To tailor performance measurement across diverse systems, it's essential to utilize the right events for each processor.
+To effectively measure performance across different systems, it's essential to utilize the appropriate events for each processor type.
-The `perf::CounterDefinition` class plays a crucial role in this, facilitating the management of diverse events to cater to different hardware needs.
+The `perf::CounterDefinition` class plays a crucial role in this, allowing you to add performance counters for your specific hardware.

-Additionally, the library provides a script for retrieving all hardware-specific events.
+The library includes a script to retrieve hardware-specific events **automatically**.
-For more details, see [Retrieving Raw Event Codes](#retrieving-raw-event-codes) section below.
+See the [Retrieving Raw Event Codes](#retrieving-raw-event-codes) section for details.

-For a primer on existing events specific to Intel hardware, visit the [perfmon website](https://perfmon-events.intel.com/).
+For a comprehensive list of **Intel-specific** events, refer to the [perfmon website](https://perfmon-events.intel.com/).

 ---
 ## Table of Contents